-For the last 14 years at least, a world has been taking shape in my mind, and for the past eight years or so, I've been working on a story that takes place within it.
+For the last 14 years at least, a world has been taking shape in my mind, and for the past eight years or so, I've been working on stories that take place within it.

 I'm currently seeking readers to give critiques.
-I'm also looking for artists to help visualize characters and scenes, and to design cards (see below).
+I'm also looking for artists to help visualize characters and scenes, and to draw pictures for cards (see below).

 - Religion.
 I'm a native of Utah, a product of Mormon pioneer history, and despite my frustrations with the modern culture, I have a deep respect and affection for the place of my birth, including its religious history.
 In one sense this whole enterprise is a love letter to my homeland.